toolleeo/cli-apps/README.md

 * [Tsung](http://tsung.erlang-projects.org/) - A multi-protocol distributed load testing tool that can be used to stress HTTP, WebDAV, SOAP, PostgreSQL, MySQL, LDAP and Jabber/XMPP servers.
 * [urlhunter](https://github.com/utkusen/urlhunter) - Recon tool that allows searching on URLs that are exposed via shortener services.
 * [xpe](https://github.com/charmparticle/xpe) - A commandline xpath tool that is easy to use.

+## <a name="writing"></a>Writing

+Tools to assist the writing of text (translation, spell checking, etc.).

+* [alex](https://github.com/get-alex/alex) - Catch insensitive, inconsiderate writing, by finding gender favoring, polarizing, race related, or other unequal phrasing in text.
+* [cambd-cli](https://github.com/rocktimsaikia/cambd) - A CLI tool to automate the process to access the Cambridge dictionary.
+* [CLI-Dictionary](https://github.com/Lodobo/dict.py) - Scripts for downloading and viewing wiktionary entries from Kaikki.org.
+* [Grammatical](https://github.com/pncnmnp/grammatical) - Corrects the spelling and grammar of your text using ChatGPT.
+* [GTT - Google Translate TUI](https://github.com/eeeXun/GTT) - A TUI interface to bring Google Translation in the terminal.
+* [Translate Shell](https://www.soimort.org/translate-shell/) - Command-line translator using Google Translate, Bing Translator, Yandex.Translate, etc.

 # <a name="resources"></a>Related resources